ItalyCookieChoices/italy-cookie-choices/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Italy Cookie Choices allows you to easily comply with the european cookie law, showing a notice to the user only the very first time that visits your website without degrading website performance.
+Italy Cookie Choices allows you to easily comply with the european cookie law, showing a notice to the user only the very first time that visits your website without degrading website performance and remove all the occurence of third party embed inside posts, pages and widgets until consent.
+Plugin requirement PHP >= 5.3

 == Description ==

+The Cookie Law is one of the most stupid law in the world.
+Maybe made by someone, who doesn't really understand how the web works.

 Italy Cookie Choices allows you to easily comply with the european cookie law, showing a notice to the user only the very first time that visits your website.